5 min read

 - Virtually every one of the companies referenced ESG / Sustainability (or related terminology) in their most recent proxy statement

-- A breakdown of the various types of IR presentations where ESG / Sustainability references were identified is shown in the table below
+- An analysis of the various types of IR presentations where ESG / Sustainability references were identified is shown in the table below

 Types of IR Presentations